pferayferrand/veed-challenge/README.md

 - Vitest (as I used Vite as the bundler)
 - React Testing Library
-- MSW (for mocking API calls - can also be used for developemnt purposes with minimal changes)
+- MSW (for mocking API calls - can also be used for development purposes with minimal changes)